In August of 2016, the European Commission ordered Apple to pay over €13 billion in unpaid taxes to Ireland.

 I mean, who in their right mind refuses €13 billion?
-Surely, our government should grab that money with both hands and invest it in housing, healthcare or infrastructure.
+Surely, our government should grab that money with both hands and invest it in housing, healthcare, and infrastructure.
 Right?

-Sadly, the vast majority of online media outlets didn’t even attempt to clear up the confusion.
-Most of them simply used the story to stir up outrage for more clicks on their social media profiles.
-Practically none of them took the time to explain why the Irish Government might refuse such a large cash injection.
+Instead, they used the story to stir up outrage for more clicks on their social media profiles.
+Practically none of them took the time to explain why the Irish government might refuse such a large cash injection.

 Why doesn’t the Irish government take Apple’s money?